Potter’s ex-chief: ‘I saw no violation’ of policy by officer

 Potter’s attorneys have argued that she would have been within her rights to use deadly force even if she had intended to do so because a fellow officer was endangered by Wright’s attempt to flee.

-Gannon testified that it appeared to him from squad car video that Sgt.
+Gannon testified that it appeared to him from dashcam video that Sgt.
 Mychal Johnson, who was assisting in the stop, was “leaning into” Wright’s car.
 He said it was his opinion that deadly force was reasonable.

 Gannon recalled his own experience in a situation where he was dragged by a car.
 He said he felt “sheer terror” and a feeling of “simply trying to survive.”

 Gannon said Potter was known for handling calls, acting professionally and writing good police reports.
-He testified that she volunteered with a group that helped out when officers were killed in the line of duty.
-She also worked on domestic abuse cases and was a field training officer.
+He testified that she volunteered with a group that helped families when officers were killed in the line of duty.
+She also worked with domestic abuse victims and was a field training officer.

-Earlier Thursday, the defense opened its case with use-of-force expert Stephen Ijames, a former assistant police chief in Springfield, Missouri.
+Earlier Thursday, the defense opened its case by calling to the stand use-of-force expert Stephen Ijames, a former assistant police chief in Springfield, Missouri.
 Ijames testified that officers were legally bound to arrest Wright after discovering he had a warrant for an outstanding weapons violation.

-After Potter shot Wright, his car took off and crashed seconds later into an oncoming vehicle, hurting several people.
+After Potter shot Wright, his car took off and crashed seconds later into an oncoming vehicle, hurting his passenger and someone in the other car.

-Ijames, who said he wrote the Taser policy for the International Association of Chiefs of Police, told the court Thursday that he disagreed with a prosecution use-of-force expert who testified that Potter was too close to Wright for the Taser to be effective.

 Ijames said a Taser is the most effective tool to incapacitate someone when used properly, second only to a gunshot to the head.
 He also said officers had to assume that Wright “very likely could have a gun” because he had one in the past, and that it would have been a “dereliction of duty” for them not to have tried to arrest him.

-But Ijames testified that deadly force is warranted if an officer is halfway inside a vehicle that is about to be put into drive.
+But Ijames said deadly force is warranted if an officer is halfway inside a vehicle that is about to be put into drive.
 In Wright’s case, two other officers were trying to get him out of the car when Potter shot him.

-He later agreed under questioning by the state that deadly force would not have been reasonable if an officer in Potter’s position was unaware that one of the other officers was unable to exit the vehicle.
+He later agreed under questioning by the state that deadly force would not have been reasonable if an officer in Potter’s position didn’t know that another officer couldn’t get out of the car.

-Frank noted that Ijames’ written report did not state that Potter had acted as “an objective officer” would have done in a similar situation, a phrase the state has often invoked during the trial.

-Frank also seized on a part of Ijames’ report in which he said Potter’s single trigger pull backed up the idea that she meant to use her Taser.
-That’s because officers intending to use deadly force are often trained to fire more than once.

-The defense also called several character witnesses for Potter.
-Former Brooklyn Center Officer Colleen Fricke testified about working alongside Potter, saying she saw her as a mentor and friend.
+The defense also called several character witnesses for Potter who described her as a peaceful person.
+Former Brooklyn Center Officer Colleen Fricke told the jury about her time working alongside Potter, saying she saw her as a mentor and friend.

 Fricke was asked to watch over Potter after the shooting.
 “I saw her curled up in the corner of the room” — by herself and crying, Fricke said.